derekburgess/jaws/README.md

 ## How JAWS works

-The current pipeline exposes five core operations through both command-line tools and an MCP server:
+The current workflow comprises five core operations:

 1. **Capture or import** packets into Neo4j as a timestamped capture session.
 2. **Enrich** observed IP addresses with organization and ASN information.
 3. **Profile** each endpoint's behavior and create an OpenAI or local sentence-transformer embedding.
 4. **Rank** endpoint anomalies using behavioral scores and PCA/DBSCAN clustering.
 5. **Inspect** a ranked endpoint by tracing it back to peers, session history, and raw packet samples.

+The CLI drives the complete graph-backed pipeline.
+After evidence is available, the CLI and MCP server expose the same bounded research, experiment, and inspection services.
+MCP does not grant live-capture or destructive-administration authority.

 Two complementary views are produced: